-6.18 The draft revisions to the National Planning Policy Framework would require plans to set out a housing requirement figure for designated neighbourhood areas, and notwithstanding this it is acknowledged as something that neighbourhood plan groups wish to be provided with in order to focus the scope of their approach to housing.
+6.18 The National Planning Policy Framework requires plans to set out a housing requirement figure for designated neighbourhood areas, and notwithstanding this it is acknowledged as something that neighbourhood plan groups wish to be provided with in order to focus the scope of their approach to housing.
 Whilst there are 18 designated neighbourhood areas in the District, they are at different stages of preparation (including 7 'made' neighbourhood plans) and are working towards different scopes and objectives.
-Consideration has therefore been given to the circumstances of each neighbourhood plan area and the relationship of that area with the emerging strategy in the new Local Plan in determining whether it is appropriate to provide a housing number for the neighbourhood plan to deliver.
+Consideration has therefore been given to the circumstances of each neighbourhood plan area and the relationship of that area with the emerging strategy in the new Local Plan in determining an appropriate housing number for the neighbourhood plan to deliver to contribute to the District's housing requirement.